-Overview Herbs/Jadi Buti (Flora And Fauna) Of Nepal
+Overview Herbs/Jadi Buti (Flora And Fauna)

 Generally, herbs are those plants that have a particular smell that is used for garnishing food, or for fragrances; excluding vegetables and other plants consumed for macronutrients.
 Cooking use typically distinguishes herbs from spices.
 The word herb is derived from the Latin word herba, which means grass, green stalks, or blades.

 Botanists are using the word to mean any plant with soft, succulent tissues.
 Many people use the word to mean herbs to give some economic value or importance.
 Medicinal plants (Flora and Fauna) which are also called medicinal herbs are found and are used in ancient medicine practices.
-Plants synthesize hundreds of chemical compounds that are used as a defense against insects, fungi, diseases, and herbivorous mammals.
+Plants synthesize hundreds of chemical compounds that are used as a defence against insects, fungi, diseases, and herbivorous mammals.